A love quadrilateral - or even pentagon

 Curiously, for a Yellowstone film, it was all shot in Arizona and it shows, especially the parts around Sedona.
 But they are very attractive locations and usually manage to suggest Montana OK.

-It’s a love quadrilateral, as the two Sioux are rivals for the lerve of an Arapaho maid, pretty blue-eyed Andra Martin (Mrs. Ty Hardin) in a suntan, then Clint saves her life and she comes to his cabin where Edd Byrnes falls for her and finally Clint too.
+It’s a love quadrilateral, or even pentagon, as the two Sioux are rivals for the lerve of an Arapaho maid, pretty blue-eyed Andra Martin (Mrs. Ty Hardin in a bottled suntan), then Clint saves her life and she comes to his cabin where Edd Byrnes falls for her, and finally Clint too.
 One by one, though, as you may imagine (so I’m not giving anything vital away here) the rivals are eliminated so that you-know-who can live H.E.A. with the fair Wahleeah.

 Anyway, a good little Western, definitely worth a DVD purchase and a second look.